 I bought snake tongs on EBay.
 The brand is Midwest and sold at Tongs.com, but they don’t ship to Thailand.
 Some guy on Ebay had them and sent them to Thailand for me.
 Cost was $110 USD + $45 shipping.
 Learn how to use them gently, or don’t use them at all!

 To craft a snake hook I bought two metal paint rollers, took them apart and had someone weld them together in a make-shift hook.
 Total cost about 250 THB ($8 USD).
-I was never a fan of $30 hooks, until Al Coritz (ViperKeeper) gave me his awesome Midwest 3-piece collapsible hook!
+I was never a fan of expensive hooks, until Al Coritz (ViperKeeper) gave me his awesome Midwest 3-piece collapsible hook!
 Thanks Al!
-Then I made another with a 3 iron golf club and had a metal shop worker bend the hook to the right dimensions.
-It worked VERY well and cost just $5 here in Thailand.
+Then I made another 6 with some golf clubs and had a metal shop worker bend the hook to the right dimensions.
+It worked VERY well and cost just $5/each here in Thailand.